videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-2/quick-start.md

 ### Step 5: Handle Meeting Events

-In this step, we will create participant grid and handle events like `meeting-joined`, `meeting-left` and participant events.
+Once the meeting is successfully initialized, create the participant grid and manage events such as `meeting-joined`, `meeting-left`, and participant events.

 ```js ="app.component.ts"
 export class AppComponent {